TEAMMATES/teammates/docs/setting-up.md

 Refer to [this document](ide-usage.md) if you wish to set up an IDE for developing TEAMMATES.

-## Step 5: Start Developing
+## Step 5: Start developing

-If you followed every step correctly, you should have successfully set up the development environment.Proceed to the development routine as outlined in [this document](development.md).
+If you followed every step correctly, you should have successfully set up the development environment.

+Proceed to the development routine as outlined in [this document](development.md).